-- 2008 Framework Decision on combating racism and xenophobia requires the criminalisation of public incitement to violence or hatred based on race, colour, religion, descent or national or ethnic origin --> (!) hate speech and hate crime are criminal offences in the EU - Possible developments on the legal framework: in 2021 the Commission asked the Council to adopt a decision to extend the current list of 'EU crimes' in Article 83(1) TFEU → unanimity needed and not yet reached - 6th December 2023 JOINT Communication on "No Place for Hate: a Europe united against hatred" --> (!) most recent political priorities in the fight against hate speech - EU policy toolbox to help national authorities to implement EU law on the ground and to effectively counter hate speech and hate crime: - the High Level Group on combating hate speech and hate crime, with dedicated work on: - hate crime victims support - hate crime reporting, recording and data collection - hate crime training for law enforcement and justice professionals - the Code of conduct on countering illegal hate speech online agreed with major social media platforms
+- 2008 Framework Decision on combating racism and xenophobia requires the criminalisation of public incitement to violence or hatred based on race, colour, religion, descent or national or ethnic origin --> (!) hate speech and hate crime are criminal offences in the EU → National laws have implemented it and often broadening the grounds to cover also anti-LGBTIQ or hatred on grounds of disability or gender. - 6th December 2023 JOINT Communication on "No Place for Hate: a Europe united against hatred" - 21 Recommendations from the European Citizens Panel on tackling hatred in society - --> (!) most recent political priorities in the fight against hate speech - EU policy toolbox to help national authorities to implement EU law on the ground and to effectively counter hate speech and hate crime: - the High Level Group on combating hate speech and hate crime, with dedicated work on: - hate crime victims support - hate crime reporting, recording and data collection - Specialised networks of law enforcement and prosecutors with competence on hate speech and hate crime and their cooperation with CSOs. - o the Code of conduct+ on countering illegal hate speech online agreed with major social media platforms and announced in January 2025 in the enforcement framework of the Digital Services Act.